 ExpressVPN features – The main features with ExpressVPN are:

 - Split tunneling (available on Windows, Mac OS, and the routers application)

-- Kill switch and leak protection (IPv4, IPv6, DNS and WebRTC)
+- Kill switch and leak protection (IPv4, IPv6, and DNS)

 - Obfuscation features (configured to break through restrictive networks, such as China and anywhere else that VPNs may be blocked)